paluh/purescript-puxing-bob/README.md

 ```

-Now we can use routing in your view function:
+Now we can use routing in `view` function:

 ```purescript